Counselling is a free service available to all matriculated students.

 - How To Go on Living When Someone You Love Dies - Therese Rando (Bantam)

-- A Special Scar: Bereavement by Suicide - Alison Wertheimer (Routledge)
+- A Special Scar: the experiences of people bereaved by suicide - Alison Wertheimer (Routledge)

 - Helping Adolescents and Adults to Build Self Esteem - Deborah Plummer (Jessica Kingsle

-- Overcoming Depression - Paul Gilbert (Constable & Robinson)
+- Overcoming Depression: a self-help guide using cognitive behavioural techniques - Paul Gilbert (Constable & Robinson)

-- I Had a Black Dog - Matthew Johnstone (Robinson)
+- I Had a Black Dog: his name was depression - Matthew Johnstone (Robinson)

-- The Way Out of Your Prison - Dorothy Rowe (Brunner Routledge)
+- Depression: The Way Out of Your Prison - Dorothy Rowe (Brunner Routledge)

 - Getting Better Bit(e) By Bit(e) - U Schmidt, J Treasure (Psychology Press)

-- Overcoming Anorexia Nervosa - Freeman & Cooper (Constable & Robinson)
+- Overcoming Anorexia Nervosa: a self-help guide using cognitive behavioural techniques - Freeman, C. and Cooper (Constable & Robinson)

-- Bulimia Nervosa and Binge Eating - Peter Cooper
+- Bulimia Nervosa and Binge Eating: a guide to recovery - Peter J. Cooper

 - Overcoming Binge Eating - Christopher G. Fairburn (Guildford Press)